scalatra/scalatra-website/guides/swagger.md

 [http://petstore.swagger.wordnik.com](http://petstore.swagger.wordnik.com)

 Swagger support is one of the most exciting new features in Scalatra 2.2.
 Let's take a look at how it all works.

+### Sample code

+You can download and run a working version of this application by doing a `git clone https://github.com/futurechimp/flowershop.git`, and running `sbt` in the top-level of the project.

+### Application setup

 We'll start with an app looks like this:

 ```scala
 package com.example.app